The benefits of email marketing far out weigh any kind of objections you may have to doing it.

 At the time I was using a different email marketing service that allowed me the option to add fields to a form.
 If your email marketing service won't let you do this, there is a simple work around that you can implement in your email marketing welcome messages.

-If you are using a service with automation and tagging capabilities like Convertkit, set up 3 links in one of your first autoresponder emails asking your readers who they are or what stage they are at (whatever is relevant to your niche).
+If you are using an email marketing service with automation and tagging capabilities, set up 3 links in one of your first autoresponder emails asking your readers who they are or what stage they are at (whatever is relevant to your niche).

 Ask them to click one of the links to let you know so that you can better serve them.
 Set up an automation rule that tags them according to which link they click.